jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >
 >How do I change my lifestyle to be healthier?

-It asked 6 follow up questions about my current lifestyle, what I wanted to focus on, medical conditions, time availability, gym access, etc. It also provided me with a preliminary write-up on the importance of a healthy lifestyle.
+It asked about a half dozen follow up questions about my current lifestyle, what I wanted to focus on, medical conditions, time availability, gym access, etc. It also provided me with a preliminary write-up on the importance of a healthy lifestyle.

 I answered with one response with one word or short phrases, such as:
 >1.
 Answer1, 2.
 A bit more for Answer 2, … 6.
 Final Answer for 6.